bwhybrow23/TotinoBot/README.md

 <!-- Content -->
 ## Hello

-This repository stores my template README file along with other useful default & template files for my GitHub repositories.
+This repository stores all the code for TotinoBot - the Discord bot made for [Totino](https://tiktok.com/@totinoking)

 ### Donating